Stroop Task

 #FFFF00(expected_answer: "Yellow")

 Note: Yellow on white backgrounds can be hard to see.
-Consider #FFD700 (gold) as alternative.
+Consider #FFD700 (gold) as an alternative.

 Participant Experience